hoytnotlit/lt2326-project/README.md

 ## How to run

 The code can be run on mltgpu and should be run from the command line.
+The dataset is loaded in the data.py file from /scratch/gussuvmi/lt2326-project/.
 The device and number of sentences to be generated should be specified in the arguments.
 For example:

 ```
 python3 main.py cuda:0 10